wragge/trove-data-guide/_sources/how-to/newspapers/get-ocr-coordinates.md

   name: python3
 ---

-# Get positional information from OCR
+# How to get information about the position of OCRd newspaper text

 +++